Skip to content

 1. Overview of Standard Bed Width Chart

-The following chart highlights the most common bed sizes and their dimensions:
+The following chart highlights the most common bed sizes and their dimensions, along with their best uses for various lifestyles:

 Bed SizeWidth (inches)Length (inches)Ideal For